microsoft/FMU-bonsai-connector/samples/fm_RSM_FMU_Pipeline/README.md

-# Flomaster Pipeline
+# FMU Example: Flomaster Pipeline

 This simulator simulates the flow of water within a pipe.
 It is a steady-state simulator.
 There are no steps involved in this simulator per se.
-What this example seeks is that the brain learns to find the correct actions to drive the steady-state simulation to a specific output value on "flow rate".
+What this example seeks is that the brain learns to parametrize the correct input pipe pressure and diameter to drive the steady-state simulation to a specific output value on "flow rate".

 ## States